Elevation: 566 ft.

 Location & DirectionsView on Google Maps

-- Access: Daily, sunrise-sunset; admission free (Canoe or Kayak rental fee) This site is available only for viewing wildlife from the river.
+- Access: Daily, sunrise-sunset; admission free.
+This site is available only for viewing wildlife from the river.

 Seasonal Bird Observations